JoseeWouters/Josee-Wouters/content/blog/what-developers-can-learn-from-journalists.md

 Most of the time when you’re creating the HTML for a blog or an article, you will probably call a first paragraph the `intro`.
 But it could also be that you need `intro` for another element.
-Then what will you call the first paragraph when it needs a different class than other parapgrahs?
+Then what will you call the first paragraph when it needs to have a class different from the other paragraphs?

 Again, let’s look here at a journalist article.
 The `intro` is usually not really a part of the article, but it explains a bit more about it and what you can expect to read there.
 Both the websites of _De Volkskrant_ and _NRC_ make use of